OpenGovSurv/Administrative/README.md

 Please follow this guide: [https://irkernel.github.io/installation/#binary-panel](https://irkernel.github.io/installation/#binary-panel)

 ### Task
 Activate the virtual environment and jupyter-notebook.
-Create a R file named "<family name>_jupyter" (with the .ipynb suffix).
+Create a R file named "familyname_jupyter" (with the .ipynb suffix).
 Play around with the interface a little bit.
 Generate some random numbers for two different variables with the same length of observations, and plot a dot plot and a regression line (You can use `base` or `ggplot2`).
 Run this, customize the markdown.
 Save it.
 Then add, commit, push it on the master branch, with the message

 ```shell
   init R